 You will need a 20 cm square cake pan and brown paper for this recipe.

-Preheat oven to 180°C. Place all the fruits, chow chow preserve, zest, nuts and brandy in a large bowl.
+Preheat oven to 160°C (140° fan-forced).
+Place all the fruits, chow chow preserve, zest, nuts and brandy in a large bowl.
 Stir to combine, then set aside.

 Using an electric mixer, beat butter and sugar until pale and fluffy.
 Add egg yolks one at a time, beating after each addition, until just combined.
 Add fruit mixture, spices, rosewater and semolina, and stir to combine.
-Whisk egg whites to soft peaks, then fold into cake mixture in 2 batches.
+Whisk egg whites to soft peaks (it's important not to overbeat), then fold into cake mixture in 2 batches.

 Grease and line a 20 cm square cake pan with a double layer of brown paper, then a double layer of baking paper.
-Spoon mixture into pan and bake for 3 hours or until a skewer inserted into the centre comes out clean.
+Spoon mixture into pan (see Note about suggested baking paper addition) and bake for 3 hours or until a skewer inserted into the centre comes out clean and the cake is firm to touch.
 Cover with a damp clean tea towel and cool in pan.
 Trim edges and cut into 4 x 5 cm-wide logs.

 Knead almond icing by hitting it with a rolling pin until softened.
 Pinch off small amounts of icing and use to fill any holes in cakes on all sides.

 Divide remaining icing into 4 even pieces.
 Working with one piece at a time, roll out on a work surface lightly dusted with icing sugar to 3mm thick.
 Cut into a 19 cm x 21 cm rectangle and brush with egg white.